Text and photo images

 In the GTW's the June 1956 renumbering, 2-8-2 No. 3734 became No. 4070 and may have been the last steam locomotive to haul freight on the Grand Trunk Western.
 Like Pacific 5629, this engine received a larger tender and was featured in fan trip service at the head of a number of railfan specials in the 1960s and 1970s.
 No. 4070 was then acquired by the Midwest Railway Preservation Society for use on its Cuyahoga Valley Line.
-Out of service since 1990, she is stored in Cleveland.
+Out of service since 1990, she is undergoing restoration in Cleveland.

 Below is a broadside shot of 0-8-0 switcher No. 8380 in the yards at Durand, Michigan during the summer of 1953.
 (It was used in Quastler's Where the Rails Cross, mentioned above.)
 No. 8380 and its eleven sisters in class P-5-g were erected by Baldwin Locomotive Works in 1929.
 With cylinder dimensions of 22x28 inches, they sustained a boiler pressure of 220 pounds per square inch.
 They had 51-inch diameter driving wheels, weighed 215,150 pounds, and exerted 49,691 pounds of tractive effort.

 At the end of steam operations, the GTW sent many of its retired locomotives to Northwestern Steel & Wire in Sterling, Illinois, for scrapping.
 Instead of cutting them up, the scrappers converted a number of these GTW 0-8-0s to oil burners, added auxiliary water tenders and kept them around to switch the plant until 1980.
 I saw them operating there a few times, and photographed my sons Peter and Paul posing with Northwestern Steel & Wire's No. 76 (Former GTW 8376) in May, 1977.
 No. 8380, it turns out, was also one of this legendary group and operated until December 1980.
 In 1999, 46 years after I photographed her at Durand, I posed in front of No. 8380 at the Illinois Railway Museum.
 As for No. 76 (8376) today it is at the Amboy Depot Museum in Amboy, Illinois.